danielloeh/linkhub/README.md

 * Console: `cd app && npm test` (will spawn a watcher)
 * Intellij: Make sure to set your working directory to `<rootdir>/app` to pickup the right `package.json` and add `--env=jsdom` to the jest run parameters.

-### Known Issues
-- The checkbox "save to git" has currently no function

 ## Features Planned
 - A groups concept